ganbarodigital/go_scriptish/README.md

 ### Basename()

-`Basename()` treats each line in the pipeline's stdin as a filepath.
-Any parent elements are stripped from the line, and the results written to the pipeline's stdout.
+`Basename()` treats each line in the pipeline's `Stdin` as a filepath.
+Any parent elements are stripped from the line, and the results written to the pipeline's `Stdout`.

 Any blank lines are preserved.